DanielOrtiz0220/sift/README.md

 # Sift

-Sift is a powerful document search and summarization tool that leverages AI to help users quickly find and understand relevant information across multiple documents.
+Sift is a document search and summarization tool that leverages LLMs to help users quickly find and understand relevant information across multiple integrations.

 ## Table of Contents
 - [Features](#features)